endash/endash.github.io/_posts/2016-02-03-ios-design-patterns-part-i.markdown

 > Provides a template for objects and controllers not directly available in Interface Builder.

 "Not directly available in Interface Builder?"
 Then what's the point, if we can't do anything with it?
 Ah, but we can do things with it: we can hook up outlets and actions, and configure the objects with user-defined runtime attributes.
 We can, simply put, eliminate large swaths of glue code by letting the storyboard instantiate our coordinating classes for us, configuring them with connections to each other and to our views, and even allow us to tweak each object on a case-by-case basis.
-All with barely any code dirtying up our classes.
+All with barely any code cluttering up our classes.

 <div><img src="/assets/ios-design-patterns-part-i-interface-builder.png" title="Interface Builder screenshot showing custom Object with connections inspector open"></div>